We support women and girls in war and crisis zones

 Sanja Pavlović, Autonomous Women’s Center, Serbia

 Most survivors of sexualised violence suffer multi-layered long-term consequences that adversely affect their well-being.
-When they apply for social support measures, they then frequently encounter stigmatisation and ostracism from the responsible staff at the institutions.
-Survivors also have to fight for any acknowledgement of their needs at political and social levels.
-In order to assert their rights to reparations, partner organisations of medica mondiale carry out the following activities:
+When they apply for social support measures, they then frequently encounter stigmatisation and ostracism .
+Survivors have to fight for any acknowledgement of their needs at political and social levels.
+In order to assert their rights to reparations, partner organisations of medica mondiale engage as follows:

 Survivors of sexualised violence receive free, integrated support in the form of psychosocial and medical care, legal assistance and income-generating measures.
 This also includes the families of the survivors.

-In Kosovo, Croatia, and Bosnia-Herzegovina, the partner organisations help survivors to apply for their compensation.
+In Kosovo, Croatia, and Bosnia-Herzegovina, the partner organisations help survivors to apply for a financial compensation.
 By accompanying them through this application process, the risk of a retraumatisation can be reduced and the chances of approval increased.
+In Kosovo, the KRCT and Medica Gjakova, together with other local partners, succeeded in changing a law in 2022.
+This extends the period within which survivors of sexualised wartime violence can apply for reparation payments.

 Psychosocial support during court cases